mirshaddev/mirshaddev/README.md

  <a href="https://irshadmuhammad.fr/" align="left" > My portfolio : irshadmuhammad.fr </a>

 Always passionate about new technologies and the internet, I decided in 2014 to make it my job.
 For this, I studied web development (Back-end and Front-end) for 3 years.
-After graduating, I joined a Start Up as a full-stack web developer, then another the following year as CTO.
+After graduating, I joined a Start Up as a full-stack web developer,

 After several years of activity and projects under my belt, I wanted to become independent.
 It was therefore in September 2018 that I started freelancing in order to be able to intervene in a greater number of fields of activity.